Classification of simple Lie superalgebras in characteristic $2$: Several versions of restrictedness in characteristic 2

-\sssec{Lie (super)algebras with Cartan matrix} Speaking about Lie (super)algebras $\fg=\fg(A)$ with an $n\times n$ Cartan matrix $A=(A_{ij})$, recall (see \cite{LeD, BGL2}) that any non-zero element $\alpha\in\Ree^n$ is called \textit{a root} if the homogeneous subspace $\fg_\alpha$ of $\fg$ with grade $\alpha$ is non-zero.
-Let $R$ be the set of all roots of $\fg$.
+\sssec{Lie (super)algebras with Cartan matrix} Speaking about Lie (super)algebras $\fg=\fg(A)$ with an $n\times n$ Cartan matrix $A=(A_{ij})$, recall (see \cite{LeD, BGL2}) that any nonzero element $\alpha\in\Ree^n$ is called \textit{a root} if the homogeneous subspace $\fg_\alpha$ of $\fg$ with grade (weight) $\alpha$ is nonzero.
+Let $R$ be the set of all roots of $\fg$ and $\fh$ the maximal torus.

 \parbegin{Proposition} $1)$ If $p>2$ (or $p=2$ and $A_{ii}\neq \od$ or $1$ for any $i$) and $\fg(A)$ is a Lie (super)algebra, then $\fg(A)$ has a $p$-structure (resp. $p|2p$-structure) such that